vic-ma/howtodismantle.github.io/_posts/2022-12-15-How-to-make-the-SAP-system-fit-for-report-execution.md

 ## Use the RFC function in XQL

-AFter having succesfully installed the function module you can use within your XQL statements.
-This sample shows how tocall a simpled report with a variant.
+After having succesfully installed the function module you can use within your XQL statements.
+This sample shows how to call a simple report with a variant.

 {% highlight sql %}
 EXECUTE REPORT 'RLT10010' USING 'VAR01'